dongliu/cable/README.md

 The `general` branch was developed for the original use cases.

-The `frib` branch is current actively developed for current frib use cases.
+The `frib` branch is currently active for recent frib use cases.